 Newsom wants to keep California's last nuclear plant open for a few more years, but opponents say it should be shut down as scheduled.
 Brian Olney takes over the Helix Water District at a time of historic drought Samples collected by Surfrider, an environmental group, were evaluated by the Woods Hole Oceanographic Institution.
 The third sign is a shutdown, which will take effect if there is wastewater in the water, and will close the beach.
 Bailey condemned the sudden shutdowns in local news, telling Voice of San Diego that he got to the point where he told the county he would personally tear off the sand shutdown signs.

-Coronado and Imperial Beach beaches closed on the morning of June 29 when water quality tests once again showed that bacteria levels exceeded state health standards.
+But tourism in general pays low wages that are increasingly out of step with living costs in San Diego.
 Bailey said he wants the County Board of Supervisors to order the public health department to continue testing beach water in the previous way, under the test that is less sensitive, but which historically had rarely issued beach notices or closures in Coronado in the summer.
+Under the above method, tests generally showed unsafe water quality in the south of the county during the winter rainy season, when the sewage-plagued Tijuana River filled with stormwater and pollution, spilling along Imperial Beach just miles from Coronado.
 Coronado beaches closed four more times in the following weeks, alarming elected leaders there as the city faced the prospect of closed beaches over the holiday weekend.
-Coronado Mayor Bailey Finds Like His Amity Counterpart Larry Vaughn In Jaws, Ignoring Or Disputing Expert Findings, Anything To Keep Those Beaches Open To Keep The Money Flowing.